Convergence of Newton's method in shape optimisation via approximate normal functions: Newton's method for shape functions

 This section is devoted to the convergence analysis of a Newton algorithm in the spirit of \cite{MR2893875}.
 The Newton equation will be solved in the approximate normal space using the basis functions introduced in the previous section.
-We will proof the convergence of Newton's method in the discrete setting, however, an analog in the finite dimensional setting should also hold under suitable conditions.
-Thanks to Lemma~\ref{lem:invertiable_hessian} it suffices to work with the first shape Hessian $H^1_{\Omega,J}=\mathfrak D^2J(\Omega)$ restricted to the space $\VOmega$.
+We prove the convergence of Newton's method in the discrete setting, however, an analog in the finite dimensional setting should also hold under suitable conditions.
+We work with the domain shape Hessian $H^{\text{vol}}_{\Omega,J}=\mathfrak D^2J(\Omega)$ restricted to a finite dimensional subspace of $\VOmega$ which is an approximation of the boundary shape Hessian $H^{\text{bry}}_{\Omega,J}$.